If you’ve got steak in the fridge and want to know how to tell if it’s still good, you’re in the right place!

 Having a grilling group for several years with more than 26,000 members, I’ve seen many cases of food poisoning caused by spoiled meat and steaks.

-It’s important to keep track of how long steaks have been in our fridges, regardless of whether they’re cooked and regardless of whether they’re packaged properly.
+It’s important to keep track of how long steaks have been in our fridges.
+We need to know if they’re cooked and how to package them properly.

 Jump to Section

 How Long Does Steak Last In The Fridge?

 Steak can last for about 3-5 days in the fridge.

 This timeframe depends on the temperature of the fridge, how it’s packaged, and a few other key factors.